rien333/numbersense-vae/thesis/README.md

 abilities, i.e. efficiency of coding scheme.
 These two problems also indicate room for improvent in the subitizing classification task, which has the additional improvement of solving the class imbalance problem.
+Nevertheless, visual numerisoity-like skills have emerged during the training of the VAE, showning the overall ability to percieve numerisoty within the subitizing range without using information provided by visual features other than quantitiy.
+We can thus speak of a fairly abstract sense of number, as the qualitive analysis of the encoding yielded promosing results over a large variation of images, whereby espcially abstracttion in regard to scale has been demonstrated.

 References
 ==========